dome9/Python_API_SDK/runSyncAssessment.md

 The Tool run sync now and wait for all entities to be updates, then it wil run bundle assessment.

 # Example

+**example to use AWS external account id:** runSyncAssessment.py --assessmentTemplateID -4 --externalAccountNumber 123456789 --secretKey {secretKey} --apiKeyID {apiKeyID}

-runSyncAssessment.py --assessmentTemplateID -4 --cloudAccountID 123456789 --secretKey {secretKey} --apiKeyID {apiKeyID}
+**example to use any vendor with dome9 cloud account id:** runSyncAssessment.py --assessmentTemplateID -4 --cloudAccountID 123456789 --assessmentCloudAccountType AWS --secretKey {secretKey} --apiKeyID {apiKeyID}

 # Prerequisite